Review by: Jed Distler

 Granted, Korstick may not match Alexandre Dossin’s tenderness and warmth in lyrical selections, where his sonority tends to turn brittle in loud moments; the ugly, hammered-out Op.
 38 No. 24 Prelude is particularly rough going.
 Yet Korstick compensates by way of rhythmic vivacity and precise fingerwork.
 Even gnarly bass-register clusters such as those in Op.
 24 No. 16 are presented with clarity and transparency.
 Notice, too, Korstick’s hair-trigger lilt in Op.
 5 No. 2’s descending right-hand double notes.
 His forthright pacing of the Op.
 61 “Story of a Hero” Prelude and Fugue contrasts to Dossin’s heavier and arguably more dignified deliberation.

 Importantly, Dossin’s “complete” Kabalevsky Preludes survey lacks the composer’s confident and well-crafted Op.
-1 group of three, where Korstick’s incisive performances have the edge over Kirsten Johnson on Delos.
+1 group of three, where Korstick’s incisive performances have the edge over Kirsten Johnson on Nimbus.
 For a modern-day Kabalevsky Preludes collection, get both Korstick and Dossin.

 Buy Now from Arkiv Music

 - KABALEVSKY, DIMITRI:24 Preludes Op.
 38; Six Preludes & Fugues Op.
 61; Three Preludes Op.
 1; Four Preludes Op.
 5